kbalog/uis-dat640-fall2020/exercises/README.md

 Exercises are provided as Jupyter notebooks.

-It is recommended to have Python 3.6+ installed from an [Anaconda distribution](https://www.anaconda.com/products/individual#Downloads).
+It is strongly recommended to have Python 3.6+ installed from an [Anaconda distribution](https://www.anaconda.com/products/individual#Downloads).

+Additionally, you need to install the `ipython-unittest` package (it adds magic commands that make it easier to define tests directly inside a notebook using the standard unittest framework).
+You can install it either using [conda](https://anaconda.org/conda-forge/ipython_unittest) or using pip: `pip install ipython-unittest`.

 ## Workflow